GarritWilsonDS/kaggle_sco/README.md

 The Notebook presented here is part of a side - project, attempting to use Machine Learning to predict nr. of conversions of Facebook Ads.

-It should be noted that the dataset provided from kaggle was **not** originally intended for to be used for machine learning predictions, but rather for exploratory analysis.
+It should be noted that the dataset provided from kaggle was **not** originally intended to be used for machine learning predictions, but rather for exploratory analysis.
 The use of ML was mostly aimed at practicing ML - related skills.